Q: What is the Covid-19 protocol for the live performances?

 - • Photographs may not be used commercially without a permit from the National Park Service.

 - • Casual clothing is fine.
-Remember, you will be in a barn.
+Remember, you will be outdoors and in a barn.

 - • Check weather reports, it can get cold and windy up on the hill.
 We recommend dressing in layers even after a warm day.